-The activity addressed a dozen of AUSED member CIOs, and took place in four two-hour virtual sessions plus one in-person day, alternating between plenary sessions where concepts and tools were shared and sub-group work sessions.
+The activity addressed a dozen of AUSED member CIOs, and took place in four two-hour virtual sessions plus one in-person day, sharing concepts and tools in plenary sessions and practicing in sub-group work sessions.
 The final day was held at the MADE spaces, the i4.0 Competence Centre of the Politecnico di Milano, with the support of the SIDI Group which sponsored the initiative.

-The project was a success among the participants, who proved to be active in their reasoning by training the competencies of curiosity, big picture thinking, and the art of confrontation and dialogue, in order to engage in macro, forward-looking reasoning.
-At the same time, scenarios are alternative narratives that organise people, things and places in configurations that challenge the current order, the official future.
-This is why an important part of the training was devoted to how to communicate effectively with stakeholders and corporate decision-makers, experimenting with storytelling techniques to shape the content and make it comprehensible.
+Participants proved to be active in their reasoning, curiosity, big-picture thinking, and the art of confrontation and dialogue to engage in macro, forward-looking reasoning.
+At the same time, scenarios are alternative narratives that organise people, things, and places in configurations that challenge the current order, the official future.
+This is why an essential part of the training was devoted to how to communicate effectively with stakeholders and corporate decision-makers, experimenting with storytelling techniques to shape the content and make it comprehensible.
 Because it is very important to train creativity and imagine stories of possible futures, nevertheless it is even more powerful to know how to tell them effectively.